Virtual Research Environment

 There are some web-platforms which can easily allow this, such as document management and storage system, e.g.

-All of this allow for sharing capabilities with people within and beyond your organisations.
+All these enable sharing capabilities with people within and beyond your organisations.

 Other systems such as Virtual Research Environments are also available for sharing data with the same community of practice.